-Learni ing Outcomes Relevant modules C7.1 Demonstrate an international perspective including a critical CON7CMC evaluation of the impact of globalisation on businesses, societies and the environment and the ethical implications.
-MAN7AIM and the environment and the ethical implications.
-MAN7MFI MAN7MLP MAN7SMC INV7REV C7.2 Critically evaluate the need for change and the proactive MAN7AIM management of change by application of insight, subject-specific knowledge, reflection, and wider intellectual skills.
-MAN7MFI knowledge, reflection, and wider intellectual skills.
-MAN7MLP MAN7SMC PTY7PRM C7.3 Conduct research into business and management issues that MAN7AIM requires familiarity with a range of business data, research sources MAN7MFI learning process. and appropriate methodologies, and for such to inform the overall learning process.
-MAN7MLP 3 F MAN7SMC PRJ7PRA/ PRJ7PRS
+Learni Relevant modules C7.1 Demonstrate a critical evaluation of the impact of globalisation on businesses, societies and the environment and the ethical implications.
+MAN7INE MAN7KNM MAN7MFI MAN7MLP MAN7SMC C7.2 Critically evaluate the need for change and the proactive management of change by application of insight, subject-specific knowledge, reflection, and wider intellectual skills.
+MAN7INE MAN7KNM MAN7MFI MAN7MLP MAN7SMC C7.3 Conduct research into business and management issues that requires familiarity with a range of business data, research sources and appropriate methodologies, and for such to inform the overall learning process.
+MAN7INE MAN7KNM MAN7MFI MAN7MLP MAN7SMC PRJ7PRA/ PRJ7PRS